andreasthoelke/dotvim/notes/scratch2022.md

 ,,sR :call SearchRepo( "─.*" .
 GetInputStr('Search in repo: ') )<cr>
 ,,<leader>sr :call SearchRepo( "\/\/.*" .
 GetInputStr('Search in repo: ') )<cr>
 also:
-leader fg - and then can use regex like //.*List to earch in comments
+leader fg - and then can use regex like //.*List to search in comments

 # Scala references with Trouble
 ged  - show workspace errors